willhuevos/basebald/README.md

 # basebald

-basebald is a game of luck to dissappoint skilled players
+basebald is a game of luck to disappoint skilled players